Lease Agreements in NJ Deciphered

 What Sections Should You Include in Your New Jersey Lease Agreement?

 You can include any clause you deem important as long as it doesn’t violate the rights and regulations stated in New Jersey laws.
-If you have any doubts regarding certain terms or clauses, you can consult the additional manual approved by Legal Services of New Jersey.
+If you have any doubts regarding certain terms or clauses, you can consult the additional manual approved by services of New Jersey.

 Here are the recommended sections: